What is the difference between Greek yogurt and regular yogurt?

 For making Greek-style yogurt, you need to use a strainer to remove the whey and separate the milk solids from the liquid.
 Cheesecloth is ideal for the job, though you can also use coffee filters.
 However, the drawback with using coffee filters is that you’d need to divide your yogurt into smaller batches to fit the filters.

-- GRADE 90 CHEESECLOTH - 100% Grade 90 cheesecloth is much higher and better quality compared to lower grades such as Grade 50 or Grade 60, and this cheesecloth can be washed and reused, unlike other cheesecloth brands and substitutes which just for one-time use
+- GRADE 90 CHEESECLOTH - 100% Grade 90 cheesecloth is much higher and better quality compared to lower grades such as Grade 50, and this cheesecloth can be washed and reused, unlike other cheesecloth brands and substitutes which just for one-time use

 - 100% UNBLEACHED COTTON - Premium natural unbleached cotton is selected to meet the highest standards.
 When using unbleached cheesecloth you don’t have to worry about the left over chlorine leaching out of the cheesecloth and into your food or skin